cran/shinyHugePlot/README.md

   })
 ```

-Or formula can be employed,
+Formula can also be applied,

 ``` r
 system.time({